ETA 29 and 19

 During 1950 the Mk.
 I and Mk.
 II ETA 29’s between them added greatly to the engine’s already-impressive string of competition successes, winning major contests in Britain and elsewhere.
-A noteworthy achievement was the ETA’s class victory in the 1950 New Zealand championships with a then-impressive winning speed of 112.28 mph.
-The engine was equally successful in the tether car racing field, establishing a new British 5 cc tether car record of 80.36 MPH.
+A noteworthy achievement was the ETA’s class victory in control line speed at the 1950 New Zealand championships with a then-impressive winning figure of 112.28 mph.
+The engine was equally successful in the tether car racing field, establishing a new British 5 cc tether car record of 80.36 mph.
 ETA made much of these successes in their advertising.

 Moreover, the ETA 29’s success was by no means confined to the various racing categories.
-Although designed primarily as a racing engine, owners soon discovered that if fitted with a spraybar in place of the standard surface jet needle valve assembly, the ETA 29 made a surprisingly effective control-line stunt engine.
+Although designed primarily as a racing engine, owners soon discovered that if fitted with a spraybar in place of the standard surface jet needle valve assembly, the ETA 29 made a surprisingly useable control-line stunt engine.
 The ETA’s effectiveness in this application was underscored in 1950 when it took first places in both Junior and Open stunt at the 1950 New South Wales Championship meeting in Australia.

 Consequently, the ETA appeared as the plan engine on a number of published Aeromodeller Plans Service control line stunt designs of this era, including Eric Higley's illustrated "Hopit" which was published in the March 1951 issue of "Aeromodeller".

 The Mk.
 II ETA 29 is one of the rarest models in complete and original condition - it was only in production for some 5 months.
 And speaking of rarest models, it was during this period that Ken Bedford experimented with a crankshaft front rotary valve (FRV) version of the ETA 29, presumably for control-line stunt applications.
 Miles Patience discovered this unique prototype among a large grouping of ETA items which appears to have come from Eric Bedford’s estate, along with many other interesting items.
 Miles’ ETA discoveries are documented on John Lichnerowicz’s previously-mentioned website.